eatme-global/.github/profile/README.md

 # Dinetap

-Welcome to **DineTap's GitHub** – the central hub for our engineering projects that power seamless dining and payment experiences for restaurants and their guests.
+Welcome to **Dinetap's GitHub** – the central hub for our engineering projects that power seamless dining and payment experiences for restaurants and their guests.

-DineTap provides a modern ecosystem for:
+Dinetap provides a modern ecosystem for:
 - 💳 **In-Store & Online Payments**
 - 🖥️ **Cloud POS & Ordering**
 - 🧾 **Invoice Automation & Reporting**